math-queen/Kloosterman/README.md

 This is the Mary Lister McCammon Fellowship for summer 2023, supervised by Prof. Kevin Buzzard.
 We provide the formalisation of the following main results in this repository :
 1. The definition of Kloosterman sum and its related elementary lemmas
-2. The proof for the formula generic character sum udhh
+2. The proof for the formula generic character sum

 $$ \sum_{(\mathbb{Z}/q \mathbb{Z})^*} \chi (f (x)) \psi (g (x)) =  $$